Updated on 2024-05-29 GMT+08:00

 You can create custom rules to supplement predefined rules.

 To create a custom rule, you need to use FunctionGraph.
-You associate each custom rule with a Function Graph function, then the function collects rule parameters and resource attributes and evaluates whether your resources comply with the rule.
-The function is invoked either in response to configuration changes or periodically.
+Each custom rule is associated with a Function Graph function.
+The function collects rule parameters and resource attributes from the event sent by Config to evaluate your resources and returns evaluation results using the OpenAPI of Config.
+Config sends events based on the trigger type (configuration changes or periodic) of a rule.
 For details about how to use FunctionGraph, see FunctionGraph User Guide.

 To evaluate resources with Config rules, you need to enable the resource recorder.
 Resource evaluation is subject to the following rules: